-Minimalism as a lifestyle is a fascinating topic which has gained a lot of momentum in recent years.
+Minimalism as a lifestyle is a fascinating topic that has gained a lot of momentum in recent years.

 The recent trend within the trend is extreme minimalism.
 Not normal minimalism.
 No, extreme minimalism.

-Now, if you don’t know what extreme minimalism is, or already think that minimalism is extreme already, don’t worry, I’ll explain the differences shortly.
+Now, if you don’t know what extreme minimalism is or already think that minimalism is extreme, don’t worry; I’ll explain the differences shortly.

 In this post, I share two case studies of people I would consider to be extreme minimalists.